UW-Brown-Lab/chtc-cellranger-multi/README.md

 <details>
 <summary>CAUTION</summary>
 <br>
 If you need to update / repackage the references, the executable shell script will also need to be updated!
-Whether a consequence of laziness or simply because it does not seeem to be worth the time at present, the shell script is hardcoded around unpacking this particular reference file -- specifically concerning `refdata-gex-GRCh38-20240A.tar.gz` inside of the references tarball.
-If you change/update the references, this section of the `align_cellranger_multi.sh` file under `*****UNTAR REF DIR*****` will need to be updated.
+Whether a consequence of laziness or simply because it does not seeem to be worth the time at present, the shell script is hardcoded around unpacking this particular reference file -- specifically concerning <code>refdata-gex-GRCh38-20240A.tar.gz</code> inside of the references tarball.
+If you change/update the references, this section of the <code>align_cellranger_multi.sh</code> file under <code>*****UNTAR REF DIR*****</code> will need to be updated.
 </details>

 ### FEATURE_REFERENCE_PATH